dogdb-org/dogdb-frontend/.github/pull_request_template.md

-# Thanks for contributing to DogDB Your contribution is appreciated
+# Thanks for contributing to 🐶 DogDB Your contribution is appreciated.

 <!-- # 🛠️ Fixes issue #(for e.g. #24) -->

-# 📇 Changes proposed <!-- mention the changes like the bug/documenatation that you have fixed or the feature that you have added -->
+## 📇 Changes proposed <!-- mention the changes like the test/component that you have fixed or the feature that you have added -->
+- ...
+- ...

-# ✅ Check List (Mark all the applicable boxes)
+## 🐶 Check List (Mark all the applicable boxes)

 <!-- Mark all the applicable boxes.
 To mark the box as done follow the following conventions -->
 <!--